ncsa/NCSA-Genomics_UsageAnalyzer/README.md

 UsageAnalyzer is a usage log analyzer for HPC schedulers that uses the Hadoop open source framework for data analysis.

 ## PBSTime.java
-PBSTime.java will process PBS torque usage logs and will sum the time per group for all jobs that ended.
+PBSTime.java will process PBS torque usage logs and will sum by month the time per group for all jobs that ended.

 ## OGETime.java
-OGETime.java will process PBS torque usage logs and will sum the time per group for all jobs that ended.
+OGETime.java will process OGE usage logs and will sum by month the time per group for all jobs that ended.

 ## Submission Script Example
 	#!/bin/bash